nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
-Here are the flashcard(s) under speed:
+Here are the flashcard(s) under Java:
-1. Q: What is the formula for time?
+1. Q: Name 3 Java primitive data types.
-   A: Time = Distance/Speed.
+   A: short, int, long.
-2. Q: What is the difference between speed and velocity?
+2. Q: Is return 0 needed at the end of main method to indicate a successful execution?
-   A: Speed, being a scalar quantity, is the rate at which an object covers distance.
-On the other hand, velocity being a vector quantity, is the rate at which the position changes.
+   A: No, it is considered as a successful execution unless an error is signalled specifically.
 ____________________________________________________________
 ```